 Is there an art gallery on-site?

 Yes.
 The Archie D. & Bertha H. Walker Gallery is located on-site and open Monday-Friday 9am-5pm.
-Please see the calendar page of our website for a schedule of exhibitions.

 Is there a bookshop on-site?